 Strong, detailed, low-cost quality parts suitable for a wide range of applications.
 Chemical resistance and biocompatible.
 HP's most popular 3D printing material.

 TPU (Thermoplastic Polyurethane) is a rubber-like polymer ideal for producing parts that require high elasticity, shock absorption, elasticity and energy return.

 HP Nylon 12 filled with 40% glass bead to give stiffness and stability while maintaining the excellent material qualities of HP Nylon PA12.
 Ideal for stiff, functional parts.

 This durable plastic has high elasticity, low moisture absorbtion, and high elongation at break.
 It is an excellent choice for light, water-tight, and durable parts.

 How does Multi Jet Fusion work?

-This unique printing process produces parts with high density and low porosity, with excellent mechanical properties and an exceptionally smooth surface straight out of the printer, requiring minimal post-production finishing.
-This means short lead times, ideal for functional prototypes and small- to medium-production runs of engineering grade end-use parts.
+This unique printing process produces parts with high density and low porosity, with excellent mechanical properties and an exceptionally smooth surface straight out of the printer.
+This process also means short lead times, ideal for rapid prototyping and small- to medium-production runs of engineering-grade end-use parts.

 Additional post-production treatment can enhance the surface finish and performance of the parts.